Red007Master/SpaceEngineersCoordinator/README.md

 # SpaceEngineersCoordinator
-Set of tool for working with a GPS coordinates in game "SpaceEngineers"
+Set of tool for working with GPS coordinates in SpaceEngineers